doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 In parentheses are the constants of the ``Query`` class which you can use with the general-purpose method ``Query::execute(array $params = [], $hydrationMode = Query::HYDRATE_OBJECT)``.
-In fact, the recommended methods in the list are just convenient shortcuts for the hydration mode.
+In fact, the methods in the list are just convenient shortcuts for the hydration mode.

 Pure and Mixed Results
 ~~~~~~~~~~~~~~~~~~~~~~